maciti/maciti.github.io/_posts/2017-05-14-example-of-use-of-private-class.markdown

 comments: true
 title:  "Mock Service in SoapUi"
 date:   2017-04-25 19:55:01 +0100
-categories: C#
+categories: C-sharp
-description: "A simple example of use of a private class in c#"
+description: "A simple example of use of a private class in c-sharp"
 ---
-# [](#header-1)Private class example C#
+# [](#header-1)Private class example C-sharp

-A simple example of use of a private class in c#
+A simple example of use of a private class in c-sharp

 {% highlight csharp %}